penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/capability-manager-enhanced/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 == Changelog ==

+= 1.5.9 =
+  * Fixed : Potential vulnerability in wp-admin (but exposure was only to users with role editing capability)

 = 1.5.8 =
   * Fixed : PHP warning for deprecated function WP_Roles::reinit